-Rosalie Cushman is the author of two books, The Man Confused By God, a memoir about Holocaust survivor, Cantor and LA Garment District pioneer, Bennet Mermel, and One Grasshopper’s Journey, the true story of a young Chinese-Korean boy who endures the trauma of the Korean War as a 10-year-old child.
-Cushman has recently completed, Vibrating At The Speed Of Love, a contemplative style meditation book expected to be released later this year.
+Rosalie Cushman is the author of three books, Vibrating At The Speed Of Love, a Traveler’s Meditation, a contemplative style lyrical work, The Man Confused By God, a memoir about Holocaust survivor, Cantor and LA Garment District pioneer, Bennet Mermel, and One Grasshopper’s Journey, the true story of a young Chinese-Korean boy who endures the trauma of the Korean War as a 10-year-old child.